threefoldtecharchive/info_manual3/wiki/tfchain/farming_policies.md

 A council member can create a Farming Policy (DAO) in the following way:

-1: Open [PolkadotJS](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.grid.tf#/council/motions) apps on the corresponding network and go to `Council`
+1: Open [PolkadotJS](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.grid.tf#/extrinsics) apps on the corresponding network and go to `Extrinsics`
-2: Create a council motion (proposal).
-Click on `Propose motion`
-3: Now select the account to propose from (should be an account that's a council member).
+2: Now select the account to propose from (should be an account that's a council member).
-4: Select as proposal `dao` -> `propose`
+3: Select as action `dao` -> `propose`
-5: Set a threshold (amount of farmers to vote)
+5: Set a `threshold` (amount of farmers to vote)
 6: Select an actions `tfgridModule` -> `createFarmingPolicy` and fill in all the fields.
 7: Create a forum post with the details of the farming policy and fill in the link of that post in the `link` field
-8: Give it some good description.
+8: Give it some good `description`.
-9: Duration is optional (by default it's 7 days)
+9: Duration is optional (by default it's 7 days).
+A proposal cannot be closed before the duration is "expired".
+If you wish to set a duration, the duration should be expressed in number of blocks from `now`.
+For example, 2 hours is equal to 1200 blocks (blocktime is 6 seconds) in this case, the duration should be filled in as `1200`.
-10: If all the fields are filled in, click `Propose`.
-Now Farmers can vote, if there are enough votes, the proposal should be closed.
-This `Close` action will show in the UI once there are enough votes.
+10: If all the fields are filled in, click `Propose`, now Farmers can vote.
+A proposal can be closed manually once there are enough votes AND the proposal is expired.
+To close go to extrinsics -> `dao` -> `close` -> fill in proposal hash and index (both can be found in chainstate).

 All (su, cu, nu, ipv4) values should be expressed in units USD.
 Minimal uptime should be expressed as integer that represents an percentage (example: `95`).